AbeHandler/capstone/docs/notes/root.meetings.md

 Finding real qualitative researchers to get feedback will take time.
 I suggest bootstrapping or prototyping our software and workflow with CU Boulder students.
 We can conduct interviews try to analyze them with our software, then pair it with `r/CUBoulder`.

-Interview questions on two topics which I think are on `r/CUBoulder`
+Interview questions on two topics which I think are on `r/CUBoulder`.
+We will need to all stick to the same rough script, but ask open-ended followups.
+This is called a `semi-structured` interview because you start with a script and allowed to deviate.
+I think we should try two topics.

 ###### Stress
 - What are major causes of stress in your life?